etcd-io/website/content/en/docs/v3.6/learning/api.md

 }
 ```

-* Watch_ID - the ID of the watch to cancel so that no more events are transmitted.
+* `watch_id` - the ID of the watch to cancel so that no more events are transmitted.

 ## Lease API